dwellin98/Clustering-Models/README.md

-# Clustering-Models
+# Data Clearnining -Models
-Here I will store the ML Clustering models I have learnt.
-Documenting my progression as I embark on developing my technical skill set.
+Here are examples of data cleaning this is an essential part of data science as in the real world data doesnt not come in the desired format.
+Here I will be documenting my progression as I embark on developing my technical skill set.